flyx/OpenGLAda/README.md

 # OpenGLAda – OpenGL binding for Ada

+**Project Status:** I do not have the time and energy to maintain this project anymore.
+Both this project and the corresponding Alire crates are unmaintained.
+I would be okay with someone taking over the project, feel free to [contact me](https://flyx.org) about it.

 ## Overview

 **OpenGLAda** is a thick OpenGL binding for the Ada 2005 programming language.